What Is The Best Life Insurance Cover For Me?

 Need Bespoke Cover?
 Compare The Leading Life Assurance Companies Quickly

 Whatever time period you need, you can protect your family from a hefty bill by linking it to your mortgage value.
-Whole of Life insurance is more expensive and if you’ve been quoted a fairly high price for life insurance in the past leading you to think you can’t afford it, it’s likely been for a whole of life policy.
+Whole of Life insurance is more expensive, and if you’ve been quoted a fairly high price for life insurance in the past, leading you to think you can’t afford it, it’s likely been for a whole of life policy.
 Those are more expensive.

 On the more affordable scale of insurance, term life insurance is the one to investigate.

-Because the monetary value of a decreasing life insurance product reduces over time as more payments are made towards the debt owed, the premiums aren’t as high.
+Because the monetary value of a decreasing life insurance product reduces over time, as more payments are made towards the debt owed, the premiums aren’t as high.

 Increasing cover is best for Whole of Life because it’s designed to rise with the cost of inflation.
 The cost of living twenty or thirty years from now will be higher.
 When you consider the prices of homes as things are currently, if you’ve any family, chances are they’re going to struggle to finance their first home.

-With an increasing level of cover, the financial value of your policy will rise in line with inflation rates, ensuring that the monetary value of the policy is in line with the future cost of living.
+With an increasing level of coverage, the financial value of your policy will rise in line with inflation rates, ensuring that the monetary value of the policy is in line with the future cost of living.

 Critical illness cover is ideal for the other 19% (of those polled) who don’t see the value in investing in life cover due to receiving no personal gain.

-Of those polled 29% of respondents reported that they would consider life insurance if they could afford it.
+Of those polled, 29% of respondents reported that they would consider life insurance if they could afford it.
 If you’re considering life insurance but feel affordability would be an issue – The most affordable product to look for is a Decreasing Term Life Insurance Policy.
 You may be surprised by just how affordable this level of cover is.